Discover Kigali: A Hidden Gem on the World Map

 Urban Planning and Development

-Rwanda’s Vision 2050 outlines long-term development goals.
-Focus areas include infrastructure, technology, and quality of life improvements.
-Kigali serves as a model for these aspirations.
+Vision 2050 outlines long-term development goals emphasizing infrastructure, technology, and quality of life.
+Kigali serves as the testing ground for many of these initiatives.